Back To School Health Clinic in Cherokee County, July & Aug.

 These are The Living Bridge Center and Health Department Locations in North Georgia:

-Closed for Juneteenth Banner
+Closed for Juneteenth on Monday, June 20th

 North Georgia - In honor of the federal holiday, Juneteenth, observed annually on June 19th, our district and county offices will be closed on Monday, June 20th.
 This includes all public health services and programs in Cherokee, Fannin, Gilmer, Murray, Pickens and Whitfield counties.
 We will resume our services the following day.

-MAKO Medical COVID-19 testing in Dalton will remain open on Monday - please learn more HERE
+MAKO Medical COVID-19 testing in Dalton will remain open on Monday - please learn more HERE.

 Juneteenth is also known as Emancipation Day, Freedom Day, Jubilee Day, Juneteenth Independence Day, and Black Independence Day.
 It was first recognized as a national holiday last year in celebration of June 19, 1865, the date when federal troops arrived in Galveston, Texas, to free the remaining enslaved people in the United States.

-Please learn more about Juneteenth as a national Day of Observance by clicking on the Presidential Proclamation on Juneteenth Day of Observance, 2021
+Please learn more about Juneteenth as a national Day of Observance by clicking on the Presidential Proclamation on Juneteenth Day of Observance, 2021.

 ATLANTA – With temperatures expected to be in the high 90’s throughout the state for the next several days, and at times feeling like more than 100 degrees with the humidity, the Georgia Department of Public Health (DPH) is urging Georgians to avoid prolonged exposure to the heat and sun and to limit strenuous outdoor activity to prevent heat related illnesses.